Finbar Wright: The Irish Tenors

 The first to be asked by producer Bill Hughes to join a new group called The Irish Tenors in 1998, Wright had to decline under the terms of his contract with Sony BMG Music.
 In 2000, having left Sony, he was asked to step in at the last minute to replace John McDermott, who had decided to leave the group, for the Live from Belfast PBS special.
 Since then, Wright has recorded six albums and five PBS specials with the Irish Tenors.

 In 2001, they filmed a historic PBS special at New York's Ellis Island, hosted by Irish/American actor Martin Sheen.
 Their album Ellis Island topped Billboard's Heatseeker list and landed on its "Top 10 Best of 2001".
 In 2003, the Irish Tenors participated in the UNICEF Snowflake Lighting celebrations to kick off the festive season in New York, sharing the stage with the mayor of New York, Michael Bloomberg, and movie star Liv Tyler, who hosted the event.

 In 2004, Wright and Irish Tenors' friend Anthony Kearns were asked by ABC's Good Morning America to sing the hymn "Amazing Grace" for their coverage of the funeral of former US President Ronald Reagan.
-In 2006, the trio hosted the nine-part Summer variety series for RTÉ produced by Bill Hughes' Mind the Gap productions, The Irish Tenors, Heroes & Friends, which included Lord Andrew Lloyd Webber, Finbar Furey, Hayley Westenra, Sharon Shannon, Rebecca Storm and Shane Ward, among others.
+In 2006, the trio hosted the nine-part Summer variety series for RTÉ produced by Bill Hughes' Mind the Gap productions, The Irish Tenors, Heroes & Friends, which included Andrew Lloyd Webber, Finbar Furey, Hayley Westenra, Sharon Shannon, Rebecca Storm and Shane Ward, among others.
 In 2006, the Irish Tenors welcomed newcomer Karl Scully into the group, replacing John McDermott, who had stepped in temporarily in 2004.
-In 2007, the South Carolina Legislature issued a "Proclamation" welcoming the trio to that State at their performance in Charleston.
+In 2007, the South Carolina Legislature issued a proclamation welcoming the trio to that State at their performance in Charleston.